sid-betalol/llm-finetune/README.md

 # LLM Fine-tuning Experiment: DistilGPT-2 on Shakespeare Dataset

 This project explores fine-tuning DistilGPT-2 on a modern-to-Shakespearean translation dataset using RunPod GPU infrastructure.
-The experiment demonstrates the challenges of fine-tuning small language models on limited, low-quality datasets.

 ## Overview